-- Remove the device from use by any volume manager.

-- For LUNs using Linux LVM over DMP devices, remove the device from the LVM volume group

-- # vgreduce vgname devicepath

 - 2 Start the vxdiskadm utility:

 - # vxdiskadm

-- Select the Dynamic Reconfiguration operations option from the vxdiskadm menu.
+- 3 Select the Dynamic Reconfiguration operations option from the vxdiskadm menu.

 - Select the Remove LUNs option.

-Type list or press Return to display a list of LUNs that are available for removal.
-A LUN is available for removal if it is not in a disk group and the state is online, nolabel, online invalid, or online thinrclm.
+- 5 Type list or press Return to display a list of LUNs that are available for removal.
+A LUN is available for removal if it is not in use.